Audience

 What is 508 Compliance?

-508 Compliance is a federal requirement that electronic and information technology used by the federal government be accessible to people with disabilities.
+- 508 Compliance is a federal law requiring that electronic and information technology developed, procured, maintained, or used by the federal government be accessible to people with disabilities.

-508 Compliance, therefore, involves developing a website that can be used by people with limited vision or blindness, deafness, seizure disorders, and other disabilities.
+- 508 Compliance involves developing a website that can be used by people with limited vision or blindness, deafness, seizure disorders, and other disabilities.

 New Color Palette

-As part of our effort to make the Certain admin interface 508-compliant we have updated our color palette to be more friendly to color-blind and vision-impaired users.
+- The color palette was updated to be more friendly to color-blind and vision-impaired users.

 Enhanced Digital Events Support